-Time span of the rad. meas.:
+Time span of the solar flux: Time span of the rad. meas.:

 The last effective solar flux will be used for these radiometer measurements with their instantaneous time is later than that of the last effective solar flux, and linear interpolation will be used for the rest.